Las Vegas Benzodiazepine Detox

 When you stop taking benzos, you may experience withdrawal symptoms.
 Withdrawal can be severe, so medical detox programs help you cope with the symptoms.
-In some cases, you will switch to smaller doses of longer-lasting medications while you detox, and in others, your provider will prescribe other medications to help you cope with symptoms.
+In some cases, you will switch to smaller doses of longer-lasting medications while you are in detox and rehab for benzos, and in others, your provider will prescribe other medications to help you cope with symptoms.

 - Sleep disturbance

 - Nausea and dry heaving